ibpdas/ValueLine/README.md

 - **Level 3 — outcomes influenced once maturity is in place**
   (savings, time reduction, improved services, public good impact)

-This structure gives leaders a more honest and realistic view of progress by clarifying:
+This model gives leaders a more accurate and practical view of progress.
+It clarifies:

 - what will unlock value now, next and later
 - where meaningful progress is happening even when outcomes lag